 Solstice is here for your daughter

 Solstice is a groundbreaking residential treatment center for girls, ages 14 to 18.
-Our girls often grapple with depression, anxiety, trauma, chronic stress in teens, ADHD, and other emotional or behavioral problems when they come to us.
+Our girls and assigned female at birth often grapple with depression, anxiety, trauma, chronic stress in teens, ADHD, and other emotional or behavioral problems when they come to us.
 Dealing with these issues can get confusing and overwhelming fast–but we’re here to help guide you.

 For more information about how we help treat chronic stress in teens at Solstice, please contact us at (866) 278-3345.